finos/symphony-wdk/.github/pull_request_template.md

 List the other pull requests that should be merged before/along this one.

 ### Checklist
-- [ ] Referenced a ticket in the PR title and in the corresponding section
+- [ ] Referenced a ticket in the PR title or description
 - [ ] Filled properly the description and dependencies, if any
 - [ ] Unit/Integration tests updated or added
 - [ ] Javadoc added or updated